Uncanny X-Force: Final Execution

-When Daken returns from the dead, he plots to destroy X-Force by creating a new incarnation of the Brotherhood of Mutants with Mystique, Sabretooth, the Skinless Man, the Blob of Age of Apocalypse, the Shadow King, and the Omega Clan.
+When Daken returns from the dead, he plots to destroy X-Force by creating a new incarnation of the Brotherhood of Mutants with Mystique, Sabretooth, the Skinless Man, Blob, Shadow King, and the Omega Clan.

-In their first attack, they capture Genesis (Evan Sabahnur) in to order to train him to become evil and the new Apocalypse.
-They then ambush X-Force, the Skinless Man kills Fantomex (tearing his heart out), destroys Cavern X, and kills Gateway.
-As his last act, Gateway saves X-Force by teleporting them to a dystopian world ruled by X-Force, who, because of their policy of killing threats before they can harm anyone, now kill innocents who have a possibility of becoming criminals.
+In their first attack, they capture Genesis (Evan Sabahnur) to train him to become the new Apocalypse.
+They then ambush X-Force, the Skinless Man kills Fantomex by tearing his heart out, destroys Cavern X, and kills Gateway.
+As his last act, Gateway saves X-Force by teleporting them to a dystopian world ruled by X-Force, who kill innocents who have a possibility of becoming criminals.

 Horrified, Psylocke attempts seppuku but is saved by the future version of herself.
 Upon X-Force's return to the present, they capture Mystique and argue over whether or not to kill Evan.
 During the commotion, Deadpool infiltrates the Brotherhood's base to try rescuing Evan but is stopped by Daken, the Blob and Omega Black; he is then brought in front of Evan and tortured by Omega Black.

 Meanwhile, Nightcrawler betrays X-Force to get his revenge on Blob; he incapacitates EVA (now sentient after Fantomex's death) and Wolverine.
 Nightcrawler kills Blob by teleporting a shark inside of him and letting it eat him from the inside out.
 Following this, he is confronted by EVA for his betrayal.

 Shadow King shatters Psylocke's mind after she refused to kill him but trapping him in the empty shell of Omega White instead.
 Daken tries to drown his father (the only way of killing someone with a healing factor) but Wolverine is saved by Deadpool.
 Deadpool tells him to stop Evan, who has donned the Apocalypse armor and is running rampant.

 Evan nearly kills Mystique and the Skinless Man; in retaliation for his brutal murder of Fantomex, Deadpool kills the Skinless Man.
 Mystique is saved by Nightcrawler, and Wolverine is forced to confront Daken as Sabretooth escapes.
 In the battle, he ends up drowning Daken because of a message given to him by the dystopian future version of himself – that Daken will kill the students if he is allowed to live.

 In the end, Deadpool tells Evan that to him, Evan is a symbol that anyone, no matter who they are, can be redeemed.
 X-Force helps AoA Nightcrawler assassinate AoA Iceman.
 Wolverine and Betsy, with EVA, head to a meeting with Deadpool, who has improperly programmed a duplication machine to bring Fantomex back to life.
 Because Fantomex had three brains, he is resurrected as three different people: Weapon XIII, an evil version of himself; Fantomex, a mischievous but good version of himself; and Cluster, a good, female version of himself.
 Psylocke pursues a relationship with Fantomex at the end of the story.